How to install VirtualBox on Rocky Linux 9

 What is VirtualBox?

 VirtualBox is an open-source virtualization software developed by Oracle that allows you to run multiple operating systems (OS) simultaneously on a single physical machine.
-It creates virtual machines (VMs) that emulate a complete hardware environment, enabling you to install and run different OSes in isolation from each other and from the host operating system.
+It creates virtual machines (VMs) that emulate a complete hardware environment, enabling you to install and run different Operating systems in isolation from each other and from the host operating system.
 Here are some key features and uses of VirtualBox:

 1. Cross-Platform Compatibility: VirtualBox runs on various host operating systems, including Windows, macOS, Linux, and Solaris.
 This makes it a versatile tool for users across different platforms.